Back to School with Franklin: Plot

 The main plot focuses around Franklin Turtle and his friends starting a new year of school after a fun and relaxing summer, only to find out that their teacher Mr. Owl is absent because he got called away on a family matter the night before.
 Their replacement teacher, Ms. Koala from Australia, pulls up on a motorbike and at first Franklin finds her weird.
 She uses phrases such as "fair dinkum" and wants to create a brand-new soccer team.
 Soon, however, he and everyone else in the class are won over by her "can-do" attitude and by the time Mr. Owl returns, Ms. Koala leaves; but not before the class draws her a final farewell picture on the blackboard.

 Meanwhile, Franklin's younger sister, Harriet is upset because her best friend (Franklin's best friend Bear's younger sister) Beatrice has gone to preschool, meaning that she cannot play with her most of the time on weekdays.
 Her spirits are raised when she meets Beaver's younger brother Kit (Amanda Soha), but Kit is a bit reclusive and may not be ready to play with her, especially after an incident on the playground slide that results in them both getting hurt.

-Books and films can help calm first-time students.
-Franklin, Canada's kid-lit turtle star of many titles in both media outlets, can tell you about his experiences with that queasy tummy.
-However, unlike previous episodes on the re-occurring show.
-Within this special edition movie Franklin walked in excited to be back to school, but did not realize the number of changes that he would have to experience on his first day of the school year.
-Many students around the world, let alone the nation face these same fears of change.